Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

         **Issues:**
         - Responsive paddings were not displayed on tablets
         - Hero image covering more than viewport heights on mobile, resulting in the jumbotron text not being fully visible and centered, due to top and bottom menus on devices
-        - Responsive fonts style in jumbotron text not applied on tablets and mobile
+        - Responsive font styles in jumbotron text not applied on tablets and mobile
+        - Buttons on ipad text wrapping on 2 lines
         - Phone number links automatically activated on iphones and ipad
         - Hero image appeared quite slow to upload
         - Some balance issues on very big screens